 Not getting pregnant after trying for a prolonged period can be profoundly disappointing and frustrating, especially without support from loved ones.

 Many people with fertility issues can have a child after treatment, such as in vitro fertilization (IVF).
 However, many experience anxiety about whether the treatment will work, which can also undermine their mental health.

 Some of the reasons people with infertility experience depression include:

 - Stress.
 Infertility can be a stressful experience.
 Some

 researchsuggests that stress may impact the likelihood of conceiving, although there is not enough evidence to confirm a causative link.

 - Medical conditions.
 Some medical issues affecting fertility, such as polycystic ovary syndrome (PCOS), may also increase the risk of depression.
 Research suggests that depression and anxiety may be

 three times higherin people with PCOS than those without.

 - The emotional and physical challenges of treatment.
 A small 2014 trial of women seeking infertility treatment or fertility-preserving services found that their anxiety and depression worsened as treatment progressed.

-- Treatment side effects.
-Many fertility medications involve the use of hormones.
-Sometimes, these hormones can affect a person’s mood, increasing the risk of depression.
+research, some fertility treatments contain hormones that can affect a person’s mood, increasing the risk of depression.